spencerkingman/spenking-music/_posts/2000-01-01-ohh-sham-jio.md

     in the keep.
         a masterpiece,
         uncomprehending.
-           a dinner off the Arecibo
+           a message off the Arecibo
            dish, collapsed, but ever sending.

 Ohh-sham-jio.